stephensalim/APNEquipLabs/content/S3 Lab/Delete an Object and Bucket.md

 ---
-title: "Delete an Object and Bucket"
+title: "5.
+Delete an Object and Bucket"
 weight: 5
 draft: false
 ---